 Even if you have a full-time job, it can be hard to make a big purchase without going into additional debt – especially if you’re already living paycheck to paycheck.

 And the more pressing the need to make the purchase, the more it may seem like there’s no way to avoid putting the purchase on your credit card.
 So how do you save up money to make it happen without adding to the debt?
-Do you look into things like title loans?
+Do you look into things like "title loans near me?"

 1. Set Up A Sinking Fund

 Being one step ahead of the game is always the easiest solution.
 Keeping a sinking fund specifically for big purchases might seem like a luxury, but the moment the need for the purchase arises – and it will arise one of these days – you’ll move and need new furniture, your car will need new parts, or you’ll have to pay for home repairs – you’ll find it much easier to deal with – because the money is already there.

 Sinking funds are much easier to fund when you have ample time – i.e. the need for the purchase isn’t pressing.
 Putting aside $50 a month for a purchase you might not need in years to come is a much simpler affair than putting aside $150 when the thing in question is on its last legs and you are praying it lasts long enough that you’re able to get the funds together.

 And, keep in mind, sinking funds are not the same as emergency funds – you don’t need to be very precise with the amount you’ll keep in there.
 So after reaching a certain threshold, you can either cut down on the amount you’re putting there each month or even pause it every once in a while.
 As long as you know you’ll be able to cover the rest with no trouble if the urgent need for the purchase arose.

 2. Pay Yourself First

 Money with no designation is money you’re going to spend.
 Lifestyle creep is very real; so even if you suddenly get a raise, you will keep living paycheck to paycheck unless you know how exactly to utilize that raise purposefully.